Yannnyan/Money_Manager/README.md

 # Money_Manager

 > <h3>The idea behind the project</h3>
-> Make a user comfortable application to update, delete, add, and view data which is simply the expenses of a person. </br>
+> Make a user comfortable application to update, delete, add, and view data.
+The data is simply the expenses of a person. </br>

 ## My idea to implement this project
 * Create a GUI using swing with some look and feel features, mainly purposed to take input from the user </br>